viv1/gemini-web-vscode/README.md

 Get your API key [here](https://aistudio.google.com/app/), and start harnessing the power.

 ## Features
-- ✨ Powered by Gemini pro and pro vision APIs
+- ✨ Powered by Gemini pro and Gemini 1.5 Flash APIs
 - ✨ Provides relevant code and text outputs based on user inputs
 - ✨ Remembers chat context and history, can carry long conversations
 - ✨ Supports multi modal input (text and images)